 So what can you do to deal with these risks?
 Federated’s comprehensive crime insurance protects against employee dishonesty and the loss of money and securities due to robbery, burglary, and hold-ups.
 We also offer services to help you improve your security measures, which can help minimize your exposure to risk.

-And you can always take preventative measures yourself.
+Additionally, you can always take preventative measures yourself.
 Ensuring you have adequate lighting, installing security cameras, using electronic tags on your merchandise, and placing expensive items near your checkout are all good steps to take.

 Business Interruption Insurance